2025 SGC International Awards

 August 30: Finalists Selected by the Awards Nomination Review Panel

-September 5 – October 5: Voting by Membership (Emerging Printmaker, Mid-Career, & Excellence in Teaching)
+September 10 – October 10: Voting by Membership

 Kit MacNeil is a genderqueer and trans artist, educator, and writer living in Toronto, Ontario.
 MacNeil’s work has exhibited internationally in China, France, Canada, and across the US.
 Their research has been funded by the Canada Council for the Arts, the Ontario Arts Council, the South Carolina Arts Commission, and the Mark Diamond Research Fund.
 MacNeil has completed residencies at Tsinghua University, the Western New York Book Arts Center, Open Studio, and the Vermont Studio Center.
 They earned a BA in Studio Art from the College of Charleston in 2011 and an MFA in Studio Art from the University at Buffalo in 2018.
 They are the College Printer at Massey College, and teach courses in printmaking and book history at the University of Toronto.